nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ## 4.1 Running the Ground System

-Once the `Ref` example has successfully built, the ground system and executable can be run by typing `fprime-gds -d fprime/Ref`.
-The ground system GUI should appear:
+Once the `Ref` example has built successfully, you can run the ground system and executable by entering `fprime-gds -r fprime/Ref`.
+The ground system GUI should appear.

 ### 4.1.1 Executing Commands